ruoyus/arxiv-latex-cleaner/README.md

  ```

-### Appendix
+### 2.2 Hard-to-understand Part of Original Doc

-Below are a few things from the original document that I did not try yet.
+Starting from here, everything is copied from the original document.
+I did not understand their meanings yet.

 Optionally, this may be installed and used as a command-line program: